learn-the-web/topics/modulifier-cheat-sheet/index.md

       - name: '`.invisible`'
         details:
           - 'A class that will hide an element on the screen, but its space will still be there.'
+      - name: '`.truncate`'
+        details:
+          - 'A class that will chop single lines of text off and add an ellipsis at the end.'
+      - name: '`.scrollable`'
+        details:
+          - 'A class that make an element horizontally scrollable, good for simple responsive tables.'

   - title: 'Positioning'
     note: 'These classes are brute force and not responsive, if you use left, the element will always be floated left.'